 Luxury travelers flock to Antigua and Barbuda as it has a long reputation as an upmarket destination.
 There is excellent scuba diving and snorkeling available off the east coast, but most of the resorts are on the sunset side of the island, and the most common activity is relaxing with maybe a bit of shopping thrown in.
+These islands also have some of the Caribbean’s finest beaches, with Antigua itself boasting 365 of them.
+This means finding an isolated beach for yourself is relatively easy.

 The official language here is English so it’s very popular with wealthy Americans, Canadians, and Brits, but it draws other Europeans and a great number of famous people have holiday homes here.
 This isn’t one of the most expensive Caribbean islands to fly to, and there are many longhaul nonstop flights (especially in season), but it is rather expensive to stay at any of its resorts.